ty-anderson/python_quickstart/docs/Python/deployment.md

-# Deployment
+# Deploying Python Programs

 Deployment of a python program depends on what type of program you are deploying.
 Desktop apps, web apps, ETL scripts, API's, internal tools, etc. all have different requirements.

-Here are some practical deployment approaches for smaller projects, depending on how simple or complex they are:
+There are 3 main forms:

+1. Standard script/venv.
+2. Docker container.
+3. Executable file.

 ---

-## 🚀 1.
-Local Script / Cron Job
+## 🚀 Local Script / Cron Job

 Best for **simple scripts** (ETL, backups, notifications, etc.)

 * **Deploy**: copy code to server (via `git clone`, `scp`, or syncing)